Floatation therapy

 Research into Floatation-REST continues globally, exploring its potential in stress, chronic pain, PTSD, and sleep.

-See international examples in Global Clients.
+See international examples in our Global Clients directory.

 How to experience floating for yourself